 Alice(zorder 2), Bob(zorder 3), Carl(zorder 1), Dana(zorder 2)

 show dana behind carl, then

 show bob behind carl.
 Problem is, that puts Bob behind Alice as well!

 In general, to avoid these unintended side effects we need the zorder change to be on the character who's motivating the change and not on the characters around them, otherwise the effects can ripple, requiring me to also

 This isn't even how Python objects work.
 Someone presumably added extra code to make the global

-persistent object behave in a non-standard, useless and bug-prone way.
+persistent object behave in an unexpected, useless and bug-prone way.